Out-of-Distribution Generalization of In-Context Learning: A Low-Dimensional Subspace Perspective: Introduction

-\paragraph{Our Contributions.} In this work, we present a mathematical framework to demystify and quantify the OOD generalization capabilities of ICL.
-We theoretically study ICL on a single-layer linear attention model with linear regression, where the weight (or task) vectors are sampled from \emph{low-dimensional subspaces}.
-This allows us to quantify the distribution shift in the task vector via the principal angles between subspaces, and characterize the OOD test risk as a function of these angles.
-Our analysis precisely identifies conditions where the OOD test risk is sensitive to, as well as independent of these angles, thereby explaining both the limitations and capabilities of ICL.
-Furthermore, we empirically show that our findings extend beyond linear settings, in that (i) our results hold for nonlinear Transformers such as GPT-2 (\Cref{fig:neg_result_theory_exp,fig:mixture_gauss_2}); and (ii) our results apply to nonlinear function classes (\Cref{fig:beyond-linear}).
-Overall, our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item \textbf{Transformers are Not Robust to Subspace Shifts (\Cref{sec:neg_result}).} We prove that when the training task vectors are drawn from a single $r$-dimensional subspace, ICL inevitably incurs test error as a function of the principal angle between the training and testing subspaces (see upper-half of Figure~\ref{fig:main_fig}).
-This implies that ICL cannot generalize outside of the span of the training subspace.
+In this work, we present a mathematical model to demystify and quantify the OOD generalization capabilities of ICL.
+We primarily focus on task distribution shifts by studying ICL in a single-layer linear attention model performing linear regression, where the weight (or task) vectors are sampled from low-dimensional subspaces.
+This allows us to quantify the distribution shift in the task vector via the principal angles between subspaces, and characterize the OOD test risk as a function of these angles (see \Cref{fig:main} for an illustration).
+Unlike \cite{goddard2025when}, we then provide theoretical guarantees by proving conditions on the pre-training task vectors under which OOD generalization is possible.
+Furthermore, we empirically show that our findings extend beyond linear settings, in that (i) our results hold for nonlinear transformers such as GPT-2; and (ii) our results apply to nonlinear function classes.
+Overall, our contributions can be summarized as follows: \begin{itemize}[left=0.0em] \item \textbf{OOD Generalization When Trained on a Union of Subspaces.} We prove that when the pre-training task vectors are sampled from a union of subspaces, a linear attention model can generalize across all principal angles between the training subspaces.
+This result implies that ICL can generalize to any subspace within the span of the training subspaces, including regions with zero probability density under the training distribution.
+We hypothesize that this explains the apparent OOD capabilities of ICL observed in the literature: the testing task vector lies within the span of the training task vectors. \item \textbf{No OOD Generalization When Trained on a Single Subspace.} On the other hand, we prove that when the training task vectors are drawn from a single $r$-dimensional subspace, ICL applied to a task vector whose subspace is shifted away from the training subspace by an angle $\theta$ incurs a test risk that depends on $\theta$.
+This implies that ICL cannot generalize beyond the span of the training subspace. \end{itemize} Consequently, our results complement those of \cite{goddard2025when} and advocate for task diversity in the pre-training data, since training on a union of subspaces can be viewed as a form of task diversity, with each subspace spanning different directions.
+Given that large-scale transformers are typically trained on vast corpora and thus exposed to diverse pre-training data, we attribute their OOD generalization in ICL to this diversity.